Gender role: Biological factors

-Culture
+In culture

 Ideas of appropriate gendered behavior vary among cultures and era, although some aspects receive more widespread attention than others.
 In the World Values Survey, responders were asked if they thought that wage work should be restricted to only men in the case of shortage in jobs: in Iceland the proportion that agreed with the proposition was 3.6%; while in Egypt it was 94.9%.

 Attitudes have also varied historically.
 For example, in Europe, during the Middle Ages, women were commonly associated with roles related to medicine and healing.
 Because of the rise of witch-hunts across Europe and the institutionalization of medicine, these roles became exclusively associated with men.
-In the last few decades these roles have become largely gender-neutral in Western society.
+In the last few decades, these roles have become largely gender-neutral in Western society.

 Vern Bullough stated that homosexual communities are generally more tolerant of switching gender roles.
 For instance, someone with a masculine voice, a five o'clock shadow (or a fuller beard), an Adam's apple, wearing a woman's dress and high heels, carrying a purse would most likely draw ridicule or other unfriendly attention in ordinary social contexts.

 Because the dominant class sees this form of gender expression as unacceptable, inappropriate, or perhaps threatening, these individuals are significantly more likely to experience discrimination and harassment both in their personal lives and from their employers, according to a 2011 report from the Center for American Progress.

 Gender roles may be a means through which one expresses one's gender identity, but they may also be employed as a means of exerting social control, and individuals may experience negative social consequences for violating them.

-Religion

-Different religious and cultural groups within one country may have different norms that they attempt to "police" within their own groups, including gender norms.